 In the Financial Statements for the year ended 31 December 2018 Fastned's management determined the fair value of issued options with reference the Black Scholes option pricing model, also taking into account other relevant factors, such as the imperfection of the underlying assumptions of the Black Scholes model, the market price of the DRs and the illiquidity of the DRs.
 This led to the conclusion that in management's view the weighted average fair value of the options outstanding was, at the time of the grant, zero.
-The directors are now of the opinion that this was incorrect and resulted in a material error in the 2018 financial statements.
+The directors are now of the option that this was incorrect and resulted in a material error in the 2018 financial statements.
 The directors therefore obtained expert advice on the correct valuation for the options, see below for further details.
 The presented 2018 comparative information included in these financial statements has been adjusted to include EUR 230 thousand for option costs.
 This correction does not impact any of the amounts reported in the consolidated statement of financial position as at 31 December 2018 and therefore no restatement of balances of assets, liabilities and equity is required.

-6.14.4 Supervisory Board
+5.14.4 Supervisory Board

-6.14.4.1 Powers, Responsibilities and Functioning
+5.14.4.1 Powers, Responsibilities and Functioning

 The Supervisory Board supervises the Management Board's management of the Issuer, the Issuer's general course of affairs, and its affiliated business.
 The Supervisory Board is accountable for these matters to the General Meeting.
 The Supervisory Board also provides advice to the Management Board.
 In performing their duties, the Supervisory Directors are required to focus on the effectiveness of Fastned's internal risk management and control systems and the integrity and quality of the Issuer's financial reporting.
-The Supervisory Directors assist the Management Board with advice.
-In the fulfilment of their duty, the Supervisory Directors shall orient themselves according to the interests of the Issuer and its related business.
+The Supervisory Directors shall orient themselves according to the interests of the Issuer and its related business.

-6.14.4.2 Supervisory Board Rules
+5.14.4.2 Supervisory Board Rules